danishbilalansari/DesignPatterns/README.md

 - Prompts for vehicle type to demonstrate Factory Method.
 - Prompts for UI platform to demonstrate Abstract Factory.

----

 ## How to Run Demo

 1. Clone the repository.
 2. Build the solution.
 3. Run the `DesignPatterns.Demo` console project.
 4. Follow the interactive prompts in the console.

----

-## Contribution

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve or add new patterns.